stavank/ReferenceDataManagementSystem/README.md

 5. Create api to allow simple reads of data from database.
 6. Create api to allow create and update operations.
 7. Create api to integrate bi-temporal queries in reads.

+Tools Used:
+1. neo4j as database.
+2. nose for tests.